Women empower the nation. Considering this, the Indian Government has started several welfare schemes for women in India.

 Mudra Yojana Scheme is among the welfare schemes for women in India.
 The sole purpose of the Mudra loans is to promote the business culture of India and is given under the Pradhan Mantri Mudra Yojana (PMMY).

-The scheme is not only for women but is a helping hand for women who have the vision to start a business in India.
+The scheme is not only for women but is a helping hand for women who want to start a business in India.

 Anyone can avail of PMMY (Pradhan Mantri Mudra Yojana) loans to set up, expand, support, or modernize their Small and Medium Enterprises.
 70% of loans have been sanctioned to women since the Mudra Yojana Scheme launch.